blinry/gish/README.markdown

 # How to compile (Linux)

-To compile, you need to install at least the following packages:
+Make sure CMake and the development libraries for SDL, OpenAL and Vorbis are installed.
+In Debian-based systems, you need to install the following packages:

-    libopenal-dev libsdl1.2-dev libvorbis-dev cmake
+    cmake libsdl1.2-dev libopenal-dev libvorbis-dev

 Then simply issue